By Christian Valiulis

 Optimizing Fund Allocation

-Religious organizations can align their HR processes with finance by using platform integrations with their accounting, general ledger, and 403(b) systems.
-This allows leaders and board members to identify the allocation of labor expenses and liabilities to the appropriate funding source all in one centralized location.
+Ministries can align their HR processes with finance by using platform integrations with their accounting, general ledger, and 403(b) systems.
+This allows leaders and board members to identify the allocation of labor expenses and liabilities to the appropriate funding source in one centralized location.

 For example, the board members are requesting a list of payroll debits and credits for all employees.
-The HR manager can easily generate a general ledger report with just a few clicks and email it to the board for review all in the same HR platform.
+The HR manager can use the same platform to generate a general ledger report and email it to the board for review.
 This way, church leaders can make informed decisions about the organization’s growth using the most accurate data possible.

 Religious organizations must be vigilant about overtime so they are not overpaying or underpaying employees each pay period.
 Managers need to proactively monitor employees who are coming close to overtime to adjust schedules and avoid minor time overages.